 AuthoredUp is there to support that same habit.
 You can keep tracking your LinkedIn performance with advanced metrics, and you can look back at how your past posts did rather than starting your history from zero.
 For anyone leaving Shield, that continuity is the part that matters most.

 AuthoredUp also offers more than analytics.
 It's a LinkedIn content creation platform too, so the writing, formatting, and scheduling that used to sit in a separate tool can live in the same place as your metrics.
-Here's how the pieces line up.
+Here's an honest side-by-side.

 Get your full analytics history back